chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/github.md

     {% MarkdocImage lightSrc="/sync/sync_existing_db_add.png" darkSrc="/sync/sync_existing_db_add.png" alt="Create path for a new Sync" /%}

     Then, follow the prompts to initiate sync.
-Choose the **repo** to sync code from, the **branch or commit hash** version of the code to index, and new **collection name** for the synced code.
+Choose the **repo** to sync code from, the **branch or commit hash** version of the code to index, and a new **collection name** for the synced code.
 (The collection will be created by the syncing process, and must not exist yet.)

     {% MarkdocImage lightSrc="/sync/sync_existing_db_sync.png" darkSrc="/sync/sync_existing_db_sync.png" alt="Create flow for a new Sync" /%}